Green House Gases are a less academic look at issues relevant to the work of Green House.

 Just before the Rio+20 conference we published a gas showing how the UK's greenhouse gas emissions have in fact been rising in recent years rather than falling, as the figures quoted by the government for the purposes of the Kyoto Treaty show.
 Brian Heatley has analysed the government's own statistics, and integrated them with earlier work by Dieter Helm and the Stockholm Environment Institute to show that the UK's claims are misleading.
 Download Greenhouse gases (pdf, 215 K) here.

-April 27th this year marked the 25th anniversary of the first presentation of the Brundtland Report and its definition of sustainability that is still today the most widely-used formulation in use today.
+2013 marked the 300th anniversary of the first use of the term 'sustainability' in its ecological sense, though it did not establish itself as a key term of global economic analysis until the 1980s.
 However, the dilution, abuse and downright theft of the term have meanwhile gone so far that many Greens believe it has lost all practical value.
 Ray Cunningham argues that the term is invaluable and irreplaceable, and that we must fight to renew and reclaim it.
 As a first step we need to know where it came from, so this essay is not only a timely political intervention but also a fascinating slice of European cultural history going back to medieval Christian theology by way of the Apollo lunar missions, German forestry and silver mining around 1700, Spinoza, Descartes and 15th century Venice.
 Download Reclaiming Sustainability (pdf, 230 K) here.

 In true festive spirit our Gas, How to relate ourselves to future people: Justice or love?, launched around Christmas time, argues for a rethink of the basis upon which we seek to defend the future.
 Usually, such defence is sought via the concept of 'justice for future generations'.
 Green House Chair Rupert Read argues for the radical substitution of care/love as the basis, instead.
 Download Justice or Love? (doc, 57 K) here.